 Scientists believe that crying can make you feel physically and emotionally better.
 ‘Having a good cry’ is thought to rid the body of toxins and waste products which build up during times of elevated stress – so it’s logical then that a person with PTSD may cry much more often that someone without the condition!

-Often, people have the impression that crying show weakness, or that you’re too sensitive, but researchers have shown that ‘crying is not only a human response to sorrow and frustration, it’s a healthy one.
+Often, people have the mistaken impression that crying show weakness, or that you’re ‘too sensitive’, but researchers have shown that ‘crying is not only a human response to sorrow and frustration, it’s a healthy one.
 Crying is a natural way to reduce emotional stress that, left unchecked, has negative physical affects on the body, including increasing the risk of cardiovascular disease and other stress-related disorders’.
 Infact Ronda Rousey, Mixed Martial Arts World Champion is one of the ‘toughest’ women in the world, and openly admits ‘I’m the biggest crier’.
 So don’t feel you need to hold those tears in.

-The psychic or emotional tears occur when stress, pleasure, anger, sadness and suffering (or even physical pain) is registered in the cerebrum.
-It triggers the endocrine system to release hormones to the ocular area which causes tears to form.
+The psychic or emotional tears occur when stress, pleasure, anger, sadness and suffering (or physical pain) is registered in the cerebrum.
+It triggers the endocrine system to release hormones to the eye area which causes tears to form.
 These tears actually contain a natural painkiller, leucine enkephalin.
-Along with tears however, emotional crying also tends to raise your heart rate, makes you sweat, your breathing slows and you can get a lump in your throat (known as the globus sensation).
+Along with tears, emotional crying also tends to raise your heart rate, makes you sweat, your breathing slows and you can get a lump in your throat (known as the globus sensation).

 So what are the benefits of crying?